RadimOliva/radimoliva.github.io/_projects/thrift-store-directory.md

 ### Target demographic

 Users who don't want to go through the search engine listings looking at individual store pages or through general directories that are not very user-friendly and visually attractive.

 ### Features & Requirements

-### 1. Landing Page Design
-(visual reference in image landing_page.png)
+1. Landing Page Design (visual reference in image landing_page.png):

-#### Block_A: Heading with the title
+    Block_A: Heading with the title
     * title: "Sekáče v Praze"

-#### Block_B: Carousel of thrift stores
+    Block_B: Carousel of thrift stores
     * pulled from a database of all the stores
     * 5 stores in a single row
     * a button on each side of the carousel, when clicked it moves the visible list by 5 stores (or less if not available) in the appropriate direction (in a smooth animation)
     * design of a single element of this list: border-less rectangular (taller than wide) image of the store with a store title in the bottom displayed on top of the image

-#### Block_C: Interactive area for Map and Store_Page
+    Block_C: Interactive area for Map and Store_Page
     * by default shows map of Prague (referred to as Map) zoomed to show about 3/4 of the Prague city area (Map)
     * on the Map are shown markers with the geolocation of each store in the database
     * clicking on a marker on the Map or a store from the Carousel (Block_B) opens up a Store_Page
     * whenever Store_Page is displayed the Block_C gets divided between the Map (left side, 30% of the area) and the Store_Page (right side, 70% of the area), this division happens in an animated fashion (both the Map and Store_page live inside the Block_C)

-#### Map
+    Map
     * minimal tile design, fast load times and smooth transitions, movement and zooming are of utmost importance

-#### Store_Page
+    Store_Page
     * Store Image
     * Photo Gallery
     * Store Title
     * Opening Hours
     * Address
     * Description

+2. Database:
+    * Only to keep the store data

-#### Design and typography
+3. Design and typography:
     * for color and typography reference use visual_design.jpg image
     * use modern and minimal styling

-### 2. Database
-* Only to keep the store data

 ---